 About the Author

 Stand quietly and the forest slowly comes back to life around you.
-Unseen animals move and invisible wings flap.
-Leaves rustle.
-A heavy foot breaks fallen branches.
+Unseen animals of the night move, invisible wings flap, leaves rustle.
+A heavy foot breaks a fallen branch.
 Your imagination runs wild.

-I grew up in Europe, in a family where animals were always a close part of our lives.
+I grew up in Wales, in a culture where animals were always a close part of our lives.
 In my world, we loved the folk stories that told of the loyalty and bravery of our faithful dogs, and the sometimes human characteristics of cats.

 One of our most loved legends tells of Prince Llywelyn and his favourite hound, Gelert.